jakebutler/content-style-guide/README.md

 * time zone, not timezone

-* Trademarks: Always check the trademark usage of products and use them on first reference.
-You don’t need it for subsequent references. *(Example: You are eligible for a Fitbit Zip™.
-Why not order your Fitbit Zip now?)* MYH product trademarks: Daily Challenge®, Walkadoo®, QuitNet®.
+* Trademarks: Always check the trademark usage of products and use them on first reference, e.g., Fitbit Zip™.
+You don’t need it for subsequent references.
+MYH product trademarks: Daily Challenge®, Walkadoo®, QuitNet®.

+* turn-key, not turnkey or turn key

 * type 2 diabetes, not Type 2 or Type II